8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 ## Saving isn’t investing

-The biggest difference between saving and investing, as I’ve taken to using the terms, is saving involves currency while investing involves conversion to some other asset; specifically an asset that generates income and is believed to increase or hold its original value (cost basis) over time.
+The biggest difference between saving and investing, as I’ve taken to using the terms, is saving involves currency while investing involves converting currency to a different asset; specifically an asset that generates income and is believed to increase or maintain its original value (cost basis) over time.
 Arguably, investing is a type of saving.

 Cash is a liquid asset traded directly for goods and services.

-In the case of the [.United States Dollar](USD), the Federal Reserve is the only sanctioned entity that can create or destroy it.
+In the case of the [.United States Dollar](USD), the Federal Reserve is the only sanctioned entity that can create or destroy money.
 The USD is similar to many other currencies found around the world.

 Because cash doesn’t typically rot (like foodstuffs), it affords (pun intended) the opportunity for hoarding; being taken out of circulation by private individuals.
 To combat hoarding, the creators and destroyers of the currency tend to print more of it.
+This creation and destruction may impact purchasing power.
+During times of inflation, how much you can purchase for a single unit of currency reduces; reduced purchasing power, which can be viewed as the money rotting.
+During times of deflation, increased purchasing power, how much you can purchase per unit of currency increases; yes, this can happen and can be seen as the food regenerating itself.

 Currencies can be seen as a share in the entity who (or for whom) the currency is created; in the case of the USD, it’s a share in the United States.
 Therefore, printing more of the currency is similar to when companies [dilute their stock](https://www.investopedia.com/ask/answers/06/dilutivestock.asp) by issuing more shares; this is different than [splitting the stock](https://www.investopedia.com/ask/answers/what-stock-split-why-do-stocks-split/).

-A company may dilute its stock whenever it wants to, however, it’s often done when ownership becomes too concentrated with a single entity.
+A company may dilute its stock whenever it wants to, however, it’s often done when ownership becomes too concentrated with a single entity; hoarding.

-So, people hoard cash, which effectively takes it out of circulation, the supply of cash in circulation decreases, if demand for the currency increases or even remains the same, those in charge of the currency print more of it.
-This often results in the value of the stock decreasing (deflation), at least in the short-term.
+So, people hoard cash, which effectively takes it out of circulation, the supply of cash in circulation decreases, if demand for the currency increases or even remains the same, those in charge of the currency print more of it; by issuing more or splitting what’s already out there.
+This may result in the value of the stock decreasing, at least in the short-term.

 The money printers may also take money out of circulation.
 In corporate terms, this is a stock buyback; the company itself buys its own stock and holds or destroys those shares.

 The money printers (US Federal Reserve, for example) have a few ways to do it.

-This is a very simplified explanation.
-Having said that, the general rule of thumb is the more cash gets put into circulation and the easier it becomes to attain said cash the higher prices will go; resulting in inflation.
+This is a very simplified explanation of currencies.

+Having said that, the general rule of thumb goes like this:

+1. If supply is high and demand is the low, the perceived value of the thing goes down.
+2. If supply is high and demand is high, the perceived value remains the same.
+3. If supply is low and demand is low, the perceived value remains the same.
+4. If supply is low and demand is high, the perceived value increases.

+When thinking in terms of price for goods and services (expenses not assets), you can switch the term “value” for “cost” in the list above.

-Cash is considered a liquid asset as it can be traded directly for products and services.
+Cash is considered a liquid asset as it can be traded directly for goods and services.
 This is in contrast to more illiquid assets, like a house.
-Typically we don’t trade houses for products and services, they must be sold (liquidated to cash).
+Typically we don’t trade houses for goods and services, they must be sold (liquidated to cash).
 The time it takes to convert a house to cash can be weeks, months, or, in some cases, years.

 The only way to lose money from an investment is to sell the asset for less than you purchased it for.
 (Beware the sunk cost fallacy.)